-Curled fifth toe is oftentimes genetic.
-The fifth toe curls in and moved under the neighbouring toe.
+A curled fifth toe is oftentimes genetic.
+The fifth toe curls in and moves under the neighbouring toe.
 The nail of the curled toe then begins to turn outward, causing you to mostly bear weight on the side of your toe.
 This condition can result in corns and painful nails.

-For the case of curled fifth toe, skin and a section of bone are removed in order to straighten the toe.
+For the case of the curled fifth toe, skin and a section of bone are removed in order to straighten the toe.
 The bones become connected through the process of scarring that occurs during healing.
 The advantage of derotation arthroplasty is that you can bear weight on your foot directly after surgery.

 Often occurring at the base of the third and fourth toes, this condition is when the two metatarsal bones are pressed together, causing a pinched nerve.
 This pinched nerve can be painful and swollen; walking or standing enhances the pain.

 When the neuroma is removed, the enlarged section of the inflamed nerve is removed.
 A small area may feel numb following the surgery.
 A benefit of neuroma removal is that you can usually bear weight on your foot following surgery.